 If you think your GPS is wrong, chances are it’s not.
 Louisiana Lagniappe is located in a gated condo community.
 Keep driving, you’re on the right street!
 Ultimately you’ll arrive at the Harborside Restaurant.

 The food never disappoints.
-They market the restaurant as a Louisiana Creole inspired; if you’ve been to New Orleans or eaten Cajun and Creole cuisine much you know that this is not quite ‘creole’.
-That being said, it is good and different than most Destin seafood restaurants.
+They market the restaurant as Louisiana Creole-inspired; if you’ve been to New Orleans or eaten Cajun and Creole cuisine much you know that this is not quite ‘creole’.
+That being said, it is good and different from most Destin seafood restaurants.
 The quality is superb and the staff is friendly.

 The dress code is casual and family-friendly with an upscale and elegant feel.
 I recommend sitting on the back porch and getting there in time to see the sunset over the harbor.
 It’s breathtaking, hot, but breathtaking and worth it!

 Actually, this restaurant is outside the city limits of Destin, but not a long drive.
 If you’re staying in Destin, you’ll enjoy the beautiful drive down the scenic coast.

 Fish Out of Water is simply one of the best restaurants that I’ve dined.
 The view is beautiful.
 Professional and friendly staff.
 Great organic farm-to-table philosophy and perfect if you have food allergies.

 Read Visit South Walton Blogging Beach Retreat for more on this amazing restaurant!

 Beautiful harbor side dining.
 I got the Pan Roasted Gulf Grouper with feta cheese soufflé, garlic braised local spinach, house-made Alabama tomato jam, citrus butter.
 Unbelievable!!!